jocelyntran1/apex/README.md

   * [x]  Required: Repair the symmetric encrypt and decrypt code

 2\.
 Encrypted Message 1
-  * [ ]  Required: Decrypt the government message
+  * [x]  Required: Decrypt the government message:
+  I heard about your current situation.
+Do you know who hacked APEX? -- The Chairman
-  * [ ]  Required: Encrypt a response and include in this README
+  * [x]  Required: Encrypt a response and include in this README:
+  Rrqrdwhffky1MsU5fdz0uFbcsXoK4caqO/pL8lqH62wlcvGUglLOkieXg6SoH9NT11LkI0L7gRGd8a+atk//zA==

 3\.
 Generate Public-Private Keys
   * [ ]  Required: Repair the key generator code